sundarnut/ADAuthentication/README.md

 * Click on OK in the Folder Selection dialog.
 * Click on OK in the Edit Site dialog.
 * Now, navigate back to your default browser.
 Hitting http://localhost/Default.aspx should open out your page with the hello,world message.
-* Go back to Visual Studio and select Debug &gt; Stop Debugging.
+* Go back to Visual Studio and select Debug > Stop Debugging.
 We don't need to use the debugger anymore.

 # Next step is to secure our website over HTTPS, so it does not accept or serve anything plaintext.